maxwellmatthis/heatmapper/README.md

 ### Measurements

-Creating a spacial heat map requires having lots of datapoints or measurements.
+Creating a spacial heat map requires having lots of data points or measurements.

 Each measurement includes